 The best advice you can get regarding a CV is to keep it concise and relevant.
 Recruiters usually need around six seconds with your resume to decide if you are a great fit for the position or not.
 So, the lengthy documents that take up entire pages are just a myth of success.
 They will appreciate half a page with keywords that target your professional aspirations.
 Use every inch of that document to sell yourself.

 Highlight your potential and skills.
-Make sure the recruiter will understand your ambitious and curious nature that drives you to learn everything there is about the field related to their opening.
+Make sure the recruiter will understand the ambitious and curious nature that drives you to learn everything there is about the field related to their opening.